-In 1978, at the age of 32, I decided to turn my glass hobby into a business.
-I hadn't been one of those lucky kids who knew early on just what they wanted to do in life, and therefore what to aim and prepare for.
+In 1978, at the age of 32, I decided to turn my stained glass hobby into a business.
+I hadn't been one of those lucky kids who knew early on just what he wanted to do in life, and therefore what to aim and prepare for.
 After military service and college, I'd held a number of jobs, blue collar as well as white, in my hometown of Norfolk, Virginia.
 Happily though, I'd picked up several useful skills along the way (plumbing, carpentry, construction, electrical and electronics work, metal working, lab work, office work, even some interviewing and teaching experience).
 The most important thing I'd finally realized was that self-employment, working for myself, not having to answer to anyone but myself (and, of course, my customers), was the only way I could be satisfied with working.

 For the first couple of years I plied my stained glass window trade out of my home workshop, mainly doing small residential commissions.
 For a while during this time I informally partnered with Jerry Brannin, whom I'd known during my college days in the "counter-culture" Sixties and who I'd heard had opened a small stained glass shop on Colley Avenue in the Ghent section of Norfolk.
 Jerry had given his business the unlikely name Myrddin Emrys Atelier (he wasn't that far removed from his hippy days and may have fanied himself a latterday Merlin), but he would later change it to American Art and Leaded Glass.
-Anyway, Jerry and I found ourselves in considerable disagreement as to how a decorative glass business should be run, so my collaboration with him soon ended.
+Anyway, Jerry and I found ourselves in considerable disagreement over how a decorative glass business should be run, so my collaboration with him soon ended.

 My very first commercial commission, stained glass hangings for a Ghent ice cream shop